bayareawebpro/offsite-cloud-backups/README.md

 to a schedule.

 * These Scripts are Designed for use with Mac OS (localhost).
-* Includes Per-Run Logging and Auto-Cleanup of old log files.
+* Includes Per-Run Logging and Auto-Cleanup of Old Log Files.
 * Example Backup Script & LaunchAgent Template included in Documentation.
 * Uses MacOS Notification Center & Auto-Opens Logfile with Console.app when done.
 * Tested with DigitalOcean (Ubuntu) Droplet & DigitalOcean Spaces & MacOS Mojave 10.14.5